VincentCharpentier/MonitorJS/README.md

 >**Note**:
 > * At the moment, MonitorJS only track time consumption.
 It may track memory usage in the future.
-> * MonitorJS does not currently support concurrent call to the same function (you can't call Monitor.Start("foo") twice if Monitor.End("foo") is not called in-between), I'm working on a new release to fix this

 MonitorJS creates a global variable `Monitor` from which you can call functions described below.